fr4nk5ch31n3r/gridftpd/README.md

 the same host.
 So the remote back ends have to accept the local front end, too.)

+  * start/stop up to one (unprivileged) GridFTP frontend process and one or multiple (privileged) GridFTP backend processes

+  * per process configuration files

+  * activate a specific frontend or specific backends by making its configuration files executable or non-executable

+  * list status of all activated and running GridFTP service processes

+  * reload changed configuration files on the fly

 ## Installation ##

   1. Download the most current tarball from [1] or head to the releases page on